$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: A short summary of the paper

-We use the ``highest weight notation'' for the cyclotomic Hecke algebra too, i.e. reading multipartitions and multitableaux from right to left (the first entry is the \textit{rightmost} etc.).
-Moreover, the elements of the $\mathfrak{sl}_n$-web algebra ${}_{u_t}H_n(\vec{k})_{u_b}$ are certain (equivalence classes of) homomorphisms of matrix factorizations $\mathcal F=\widehat{u}_b\to\widehat{u}_t$ that we inductively build from right to left.
-As an example: We decompose into
+We use the highest weight notation for the cyclotomic Hecke algebra too, i.e. reading multipartitions and multitableaux from right to left (the first entry is the rightmost etc.).
+Moreover, the elements of the $\mathfrak{gl}_n$-web algebra ${}_{u_t}H_n(\vec{k})_{u_b}$ are certain (equivalence classes of) homomorphisms of matrix factorizations $\mathcal{F}=\widehat{u}_b\to\widehat{u}_t$ that we inductively build from right to left.
+As an example, we decompose the whole morphism into steps

-Then we use \textit{stepwise} certain homomorphisms of matrix factorizations $\phi_i\colon\widehat{u}_i\to\widehat{u}_{i+1}$ and we set $\mathcal F=\phi_k\circ\dots\circ\phi_1$.
+Then we use stepwise certain homomorphisms of matrix factorizations $\phi_i\colon\widehat{u}_i\to\widehat{u}_{i+1}$ and we set $\mathcal{F}=\phi_k\circ\dots\circ\phi_1$.
 For example

 is such a local step.
 Here $n=3$.
-The reader familiar with the $\mathfrak{sl}_2$ or $\mathfrak{sl}_3$ framework (see for example~\cite{kh4} or~\cite{mpt}) may think of it as building a $\mathfrak{sl}_2$-cobordism or $\mathfrak{sl}_3$-foam by composing (in a certain way) \textit{basic pieces} such as saddles, zips, unzips and dotted identities.
-Roughly the same works for $\mathfrak{sl}_n$-foams and the reader can always think in terms of foams - if (s)he prefers foams.
+The reader familiar with the $\mathfrak{sl}_2$ or $\mathfrak{sl}_3$ framework (see for example \cite{kh4} or \cite{mpt}) may think of it as building a $\mathfrak{sl}_2$-cobordism or $\mathfrak{sl}_3$-foam by composing (in a certain way) basic pieces such as saddles, zips, unzips and dotted identities.
+Roughly the same works for $\mathfrak{gl}_n$-foams and the reader can always think in terms of foams - if (s)he prefers foams.

-\subsubsection{A rough sketch of our approach: The uncategorified world}
+\subsubsection{A rough sketch of our approach: the uncategorified world}

-We start by giving a short summary of the relations between the three ``worlds'' mentioned above on the uncategorified level.
-A mnemonic diagram is
+We start by giving a short summary of the relations between the three worlds mentioned above on the uncategorified level.
+The crucial diagram is